 A stage director, playwright/librettist and multi-instrumentalist, Julie earned her Master’s degree in Theatre from the University of York (UK) and is also a graduate of Carleton University (Music) and the Canadian College of Performing Arts (Theatre Performance; Playwriting).
 A four-time Jessie award nominee, she has appeared on stages throughout Western Canada, including productions at the Arts Club, Bard on the Beach, the Belfry, the Citadel, Carousel Theatre, Pacific Theatre, Fugue Theatre, Théâtre la Seizième, Twenty Something Theatre, and the Chemainus Theatre Festival.
 She is an Associate Artist with Firepot Performance and a founding member of the Honest Fishmongers (Critics’ Choice Innovation award nomination, 2012).

 As Artist-in-Residence at Pacific Opera Victoria (2016-2018), Julie staged Le nozze di Figaro for Opera Studio (Victoria Conservatory) and created an original series of opera presentations for young audiences, staging excerpts from The Magic Flute, Jenůfa and La bohème.
 Working alongside Atom Egoyan, Maria Lamont and Peter Hinton, she assisted on new mainstage productions of Jenůfa, La bohème, and the world premiere of Missing (City Opera Vancouver & Pacific Opera Victoria).
 Other opera: assistant director on L’incoronazione di Poppea (COSI).
-Other directing credits (self): the world premiere of My Rabbi (Sum Theatre), the award-winning West Coast premiere of The Exquisite Hour (Relephant Theatre; Playhouse Fringe Award), Someone Who’ll Watch Over Me (Dancing Monkey Presents), Ordinary Days (Relephant), Lend Me a Tenor (Company C/CCPA), Harvey, Pride & Prejudice and Little Women (Chemainus Theatre Festival), and the multiple award-winning slam poetry musical Poly Queer Love Ballad (Vancouver Fringe/Queer Arts Festival).
-Upcoming: Music Director of Sedna (Caravan Farm Theatre).
+Upcoming: assistant stage director of Paola Prestini & Royce Vavrek’s Silent Light (Banff Centre/Against the Grain).
+Other directing credits (self): the world premiere of My Rabbi (Sum Theatre), the award-winning West Coast premiere of The Exquisite Hour (Relephant Theatre; Playhouse Fringe Award), Someone Who’ll Watch Over Me (Dancing Monkey Presents), Ordinary Days (Relephant), Lend Me a Tenor (Company C/CCPA), Harvey, Pride & Prejudice and Little Women (Chemainus Theatre Festival), and the multiple award-winning slam poetry musical Poly Queer Love Ballad, returning to the stage in March 2019 at Queer Arts’ SUM Gallery (Vancouver, BC) and SkirtsAfire Festival (Edmonton, AB).

 Julie is honoured to be Associate Director of Corey Payette’s ground-breaking hit musical Children of God which has travelled to cities across Canada – including the National Arts Centre in Ottawa – and continues to tour the country.
-Corey, Julie and production designer Marshall McMahen recently followed up their successful community-engaged collaboration by co-creating the genre-defying musical Les Filles du Roi.
-Performed in English, French and Kanien’kéha (Mohawk), this beautiful and ambitious reimagining of Canada’s history premiered in Vancouver in May 2018, with plans to return to the stage in 2019-20.
+Corey, Julie and production designer Marshall McMahen recently followed up their successful community-engaged collaboration with the new musical Les Filles du Roi.
+Performed in English, French and Kanien’kéha (Mohawk), this beautiful and ambitious reimagining of Canada’s history premiered in Vancouver in May 2018, with plans to return to the stage in 2020.